JonDeritis/Bitcoin-Pushups/README.md

 Perform Pushups:

 Make sure you are facing the camera for the best results and keep the camera realitively low to have your arms in view.
 Do pushups until you reach the threshold.
 After the threshold is met, the program initiates a transaction through Strike.

 View Confirmation:

 The screen will display a "You just smash bought Bitcoin!" message briefly after each transaction, and the program will continue counting pushups.

 Optional

+Adjust Display Messages:

-Adjust Display Message: The message can be customized by editing the text in cv2.putText() in the code.
+The message can be customized by editing the text in cv2.putText() in the code.

 Once the threshold is reached, you’ll see:

     Pushup count: [number] for each pushup.

 A message "You just smash bought Bitcoin!" on the screen for 2 seconds.